VidhushiniSrinivasan16/ECSM_Charlottesville/README.md

 all_emoji_in_corpus.csv - Emoji's in our corpus and their corresponding annotated Categories.

-Make_Dataset.ipynb - Code to extract tweet ID's and Actor ID's from our dataset
+Make_Dataset.ipynb - Code to extract tweet ID's, Actor ID's and Annotations from our dataset

 Please contact vsriniv6@uncc.edu if you have any further questions with regards to this project.